 Students can connect to Mac computers on campus using the Remote Access Dashboard.
 The default remote connection approach on the Mac platform is VNC, which the Remote Access Dashboard supports.
 VNC offers seamless connections from Mac to Mac.

 When connecting from a Windows to a Mac, it does require a VNC viewer.
 We want to stress the importance of proper setup and configuration, as is the case with any remote access solution you choose, to ensure secure and private connections.

 Contact us if you are utilizing an approach other than VNC, as we’ve also been able to offer some level of support for alternatives such as TeamViewer and Apache Guacamole.

 Students may use their personal Macbook or iMac to connect to a campus computer.
 They will have to download Microsoft Remote Desktop from the Mac App Store first.

-Whether you’re returning to campus, continuing remote learning, or spearheading a hybrid approach, the Remote Access Dashboard will help your students stay connected.
+Whether your campus is open or closed, the Remote Access Dashboard will help your students stay connected.